atlarge-research/FPGA_tutorials/README.md

 The current version targets AMD/Xilinx Vitis HLS and Vitis toolchain.

-## Contact
+## Contact and contribution

-This repository has a didactic purpose.
+Note: This repository has a didactic purpose.

 Pull requests, comments, issues are welcome!